Nutritional Security for Utah’s At-Risk Children

 UCA’s Central Kitchen initiative is an emerging intervention based on its use of evidence-based strategies.
 The initiative shows promise, but evidence in support of effectiveness is not yet available.

-The Head Start director and health manager, troubled by the poor quality of meals served to children enrolled in Head Start, started exploring how Head Start could provide high-quality, nutritious meals.
+The Head Start director and health manager, troubled by the quality of meals served to children enrolled in Head Start, started exploring how Head Start could provide high-quality, nutritious meals.

 Utah Community Action decided to establish our own set of best practices for healthy eating and to find a vendor who would meet their price requirements and provide delivery of 2,400 hot meals each day.
 No vendor could be found to meet these criteria.
 Consequently, Utah Community Action began exploring the concept of finding and operating their own kitchen facility.
 They sought input from a broad variety of sources and visited a number of central kitchens, ranging from San Diego, California, to the north side of Salt Lake City.

 After some challenges, UCA found a kitchen space that needed renovation to bring it up to code.
 Construction began.
 During renovation, a temporary kitchen was found in a Greek Orthodox Church.
 During this pilot phase, we hired a food services director/chef and other kitchen staff and developed and tested systems for operating the kitchen.
 The food services director played an important role in developing the building plans for the Central Kitchen.

 Renovations were completed, and Utah Community Action officially launched the Central Kitchen.
-What started as a pilot program serving 300 meals a day has turned into a social enterprise serving more than 5,700 meals per day to our Head Start children and various other children in the community.
+What started as a pilot program serving 300 meals a day has turned into a social enterprise serving more than 850,000 meals per year to our Head Start children and other children in the community.

 The primary goal of the Utah Community Action (UCA) Head Start Central Kitchen is to control the quality of food provided to Head Start children.
 The full initiative consists of a central kitchen that provides affordable, high-quality meals and snacks that are served in an environment that emphasizes modeling of healthy eating and providing positive reinforcement and education about new foods.